Can You Use ChatGPT to Write Legal Blogs?

 It’s true that generative AI can create fairly convincing human-sounding content, so law firms and their marketing managers may wonder whether they can use it to churn out content at scale.
 AI is a great assistant, but it still needs a human at the helm – especially in a high-stakes area like law.

-Below are some guidelines for how law firms can currently use generative AI models like ChatGPT to help in the marketing efforts.+
+Below are some guidelines as to how law firms can currently use generative AI models like ChatGPT to help in the marketing efforts.+

 Do Not Rely on It to Create a Finished Product By Itself